 |SrcType||Type of migration unit (VBP|WEB|XML)|

-Translation script template name.
+Translation script template name or executable program.

-Optionally the Tscript value may be of the form
+The Tscript value may be of the form

 |TaskTag||A short string used to differentiate different types of migration tasks; for example for different migration configurations|

 |UsrCmds||User command script to run after key processing steps translation, deployment, or build (optional).
 See User Batch Command Script in this section.|